kwebio/kweb-docs/state.rst

 The simplicity of this mechanism may disguise how powerful it is, since render {} blocks can be nested, it's possible to be very selective about what parts of the DOM must be modified in response to changes in state.

+.. note:: Kweb will only re-render a DOM fragment if the value of the KVar actually changes

 Routing with KVars
 ------------------